The Marine Corps is a “Band of Brothers” and the FMDA represents the best of what our Corps stands for. This Association cuts across:

 1. Special meetings of members may be called at any time by the President with the consent of the Executive Committee, or by a majority of the Directors.

-2. The President of the BOD shall also call a special meeting of members whenever so requested by one percent of the members entitled to vote.
+2. The President or the BOD shall also call a special meeting of members whenever so

 4. No business other than that specified in the call for the meeting shall be transacted at any special meeting of the members.